kulpojke/geog441/README.md

 	+ Include an in-text citation for claims made like this (Author, year)
         	- For example: “In riparian habitats,  aardvarks show a preference for nesting in oak trees (Horkenborkenstiein et al., 2025).”
         	- OR: "Horkenborkenstiein et al. (2025) found that in riparian habitats,  aardvarks show a preference for nesting in oak trees."
-    	+ Each cited source should be listed in the references section in alphabetical order.
+    	+ Each cited source should be listed in the references' section in alphabetical order.

 7. Contributions - describe who did what.

+# Individual Project

+For the individual project you can either do a study, i.e. make a hypothesis and test it, or implement some sort of geospatial solution and document what you have done.
+The goal of the assignment is to challenge yourself and learn.

+If you choose a study you should have a clear research question with a testable hypothesis, methods, results and discussion.
+Also include a section on what new skills you learned.

+If you choose to implement some challenging geospatial solution, document the problem you ae tying to solve, your methods.
+Were you successful?
+Why or why not?
+What cold be done better?
+What did you learn?